 One of the enduring symbols of Higashiyama, the Yasaka Tower is a five-storied pagoda under the management of the nearby Rinzai Buddhist temple Kennin-ji.
 Rising above the shorter buildings surrounding it and towering over those who approach it through the narrow alleys, Yasaka no Tō is a great photo opportunity and worth a stop for those wandering the area.
 Those interested can even go inside up to the second floor and take a gander!

-A temple built by the famous warlord Taira no Kiyomori for Emperor Go-Shirakawa in 1164, Sanjūsangen-dō is primarily famous for its 1,001 statues of the Goddess of Compassion Kannon in her thousand-armed incarnation along the entire length of the thirty-three ken (unit of measurement) hall from which the temple gets its moniker.
+A temple built by the famous warlord Taira no Kiyomori for Emperor Go-Shirakawa in 1164, Sanjūsangen-dō is primarily famous for its 1,001 statues of Kannon, the goddess of compassion in her thousand-armed incarnation, lined up along the entire length of the thirty-three ken (unit of measurement) hall from which the temple gets its moniker.
 The temple complex used to be larger until a fire decimated it and only the main hall was rebuilt, but visitors are more than satisfied with the impressive contents of the long wooden structure.
-Not only is the hall filled with the golden faces of a thousand Kannon, but 28 statues of Buddhist guardian deities also line the front row.
-The hall itself shows its age in the many arrow notches that can be found in the wood on the edge of the building, proof of the Tōshiya archery competition once held at the temple hundreds of years ago.
+Not only is the hall filled with the golden faces of a thousand Kannon statues, but another 28 sculptures of Buddhist guardian deities are also featured in the front row.
+The hall itself shows its age in the many arrow notches that can be found in the wood on the edge of the building, marks of the Tōshiya archery competition once held at the temple hundreds of years ago.